archivesspace-deprecated/archon-migration/README.md

     java -jar archon-migration.war [--httpPort=XXXX]

+If you are running the service on a Windows server use the -Dfile flag to ensure proper migration of quotations:

+    java -Dfile.encoding=UTF-8 -jar archon-migration.war [--httpPort=XXXX]

 This will start the application within an embedded webserver.
 The default port of the webserver is 8080.

 # Building the distribution